SOAS Language Centre

-The first course (in Riq'ah) allows students to practice the script and develop writing techniques through the exploration of the underlying proportions of Arabic letter forms; the optional course (in Naskh) is designed to aid students in perfecting and giving their work a professionally finished look.
+The course in Naskh is designed to aid students in perfecting and giving their work a professionally finished look.
 These courses can be taken independently of each other.

-The calligraphic styles currently available for study at the SOAS Language Centre are as follows:
+The calligraphic style currently available for study at the SOAS Language Centre are as follows:

 Naskh Style (10 weeks, one session of 2 hours per week)

 Naskh is one of the most beautiful and popular of styles and is classified as moderately difficult.
 This style is the one most commonly used for printing in Arabic.
 Naskh requires a skill in drawing circles and curves, and sharp endings on letters such as haa and raa.
 Considerable practice with a calligraphy pen is required to form the oval and circular shapes typifying this style.
 See our calligrapher in action.